QuantEcon/lecture-source-py/source/rst/lake_model.rst

 If a user alters these primitives, we would ideally like derived data to update automatically.

-(For example, if a user changes the value of :math:`b` for a given instance of the class, we would like :math:`g = b - d` to update automatically).
+(For example, if a user changes the value of :math:`b` for a given instance of the class, we would like :math:`g = b - d` to update automatically)

 To achieve this outcome, we're going to use descriptors and decorators such as `@property`.